jepstein-eagle/adaptable/packages/adaptable/README.md

     };
   }

- // Create an Adaptable Options object which will include some basic properties
+ // Create an AdaptableOptions object which will include some basic properties
  // And also the underlying Vendor Grid object and any Predefined Config we need const adaptableOptions: AdaptableOptions = {
     primaryKey: 'tradeId',